BMW Vision M Next: An autonomous car for people who love driving

 The BMW Vision M Next concept uses facial recognition to unlock itself.
 No word on if you'll need a keyfob to actually start the vehicle, but it's fun to think about your car recognizing you from across the parking lot.

-The gullwing doors open with just a touch to reveal a rather sparse "Boost pod" interior.
+The gull-wing doors open with just a touch to reveal a rather sparse "Boost pod" interior.
 Instead of the typical dash cluster and center console, everything is handled by the AR heads-up-display.
 BMW says that the information on that display adjusts as the vehicle speeds up.
 The faster it drives, the more the display focuses on driving-related information.
 A nifty trick that reduces the time someone's eyes are away from the road where they should be concentrating their attention.

 All of this in a design that's a concept now, but some of the elements could make their way into a production vehicle.
-Ahead of the unveiling BMW CTO Klaus Fröhlich said about the BMW concept car and motorcycle "If you like them, perhaps I'll be asked to build them."
+Ahead of the unveiling BMW CTO Klaus Fröhlich said about the BMW concept car and motorcycle: "If you like them, perhaps I'll be asked to build them."

 So if you're interested and you have the type of money that'll put an autonomous sports car in your garage, give BMW a shout.